JamiePringle/EZfate/README.md

-# WARNING-- THIS CODE IS ACTIVELY BEING DEVELOPED.
-Please direct questions to James Pringle, University of New Hampshire, jpringle@unh.edu
+# Please direct questions to James Pringle, University of New Hampshire, jpringle@unh.edu

 # EZfate -- global (soon) estimates of connectivity in and near the coastal ocean.